PART OF THE ORANGE BITTERS SERIES

 Frederick Herdrich Family Gatherings

 This has to be the only advertising trade card where the family is pictured both at a meal table setting and gathered outside.
-Frederick was a proud German and a true family man.
-In the trade card picture above and below, I strongly suspect we are looking at Frederick and his father Landolin Herdrich and mother Barbara Weber Herdrich.
-Some of the others pictured might be children, Ophella E., Harry Frederick, Martha R. and Frederick C. Herdrich.
+Frederick Henry Herdrich was a proud German and a true family man.
+In the trade card picture above and below, Frederick is most likely seated with close family members like his father Landolin Herdrich, and mother Barbara Weber Herdrich.
+His many brothers and sisters could have been there such as Charles, Anton, Josephine, Bertha, Landolin W., Heinrich, and Stella.
+Some of the others pictured might be children, such as Ophella E., Harry Frederick, Martha R., and Frederick C. Herdrich.
 His first wife, Anna Boos Hendrich may be missing and children from his second marriage may be present.
-This includes Ruth L., Harold E., Margaret A., Alan and Ralph Cooley Herdrich.
-His new young wife Stella Mae, may be featured on the exterior setting posing up front with the little ones.
+This includes Ruth L., Harold E., Margaret A., Alan, and Ralph Cooley Herdrich.
+His new young wife Stella Mae, may be featured on the exterior setting posing upfront with the little ones.

 I bet the bottles on the tables are Herdrich products such as Herdrich’s Holland Herb Bitters, Herdrich’s Alpenkrauter Magenstarkender Bitters, Herdrich’s Orange Tonic Bitters and Herdrich’s Burgundy Wine Bitters.
 I wish I could enlarge and make out the labels.

-Looking at the illustration on the from of the card is interesting.
-You have to look close but you can see that there are three fly fisherman in a boat.
+Looking at the illustration on the front of the card is interesting.
+You have to look close but you can see that there is three fly fisherman in a boat.
 Probably the three Herdrich saloon owners.
-One is holding up a bottle of bitters presenting it to an angry farmer with a pitch fork.
+One is holding up a bottle of bitters presenting it to an angry farmer with a pitchfork.
 Quite odd.
 I have enlarged and strengthened the art below.

 Select Frederick H. Herdrich Listings